The Badur Foundation

 - Sustained, holistic approach to supporting beneficiaries

-- Small to medium organizational size
+- Small to medium organisational size

 - Alignment with their geographic and thematic priorities